-Now Microsoft are in trouble for the same thing.
-It is claimed that their Windows 7 Phones operating system collects data from mobile phone users without their knowledge.
-Data, such as locations, is collected by various phone running the operating system when the phone’s camera is turned on, even if the users has set this data not to be recorded.
+Now Microsoft is in trouble for the same thing.
+It is claimed that its Windows 7 Phones operating system collects data from mobile phone users without their knowledge.
+Data, such as locations, is collected by various phone running the operating system when the phone’s camera is turned on, even if the users have set this data not to be recorded.
 It has been tested and verified on HTC and Samsung handsets running Microsofts latest mobile operating system.

 We will be keeping a close eye on this as we believe users should not be tracked without their knowledge or consent.